 - he or she is appointed to represent a claimant before SSA and will request direct fee payment;

 - a Federal court approves a fee, if the attorney requests direct payment and did not complete an appointment form when the claim was pending before SSA; or

 - he or she ends affiliation with an entity and has pending case(s) related to that entity affiliation.
 The representative must provide a revised SSA-1696, Section 5 (page 5) to update the EIN for every pending case and prevent delayed or incorrect fee payments.
 Note that it is not necessary to submit to submit the complete SSA-1696 again.

-Firms or organizations that have individual representatives as employees or partners are encouraged to register voluntarily in order to receive IRS Forms 1099-MISC.
+Firms or organizations that have individual representatives as employees or partners are encouraged to register voluntarily in order to receive IRS Forms 1099-NEC.
 This will allow SSA to report to the IRS that the payments made to the individual representatives are taxable income to the firm or organization rather than to the individual representatives.
 To register, these firms or organizations may file a Form SSA-1694, Request for Business Entity Taxpayer Information, online or by submitting a completed paper form to the local Social Security office.

-NOTE: Beginning January 1, 2015, SSA will no longer provide the Fee Detail Summary with the IRS Form 1099-Misc issued to representatives who received from us payment of $600 or more during the calendar year.
+NOTE: As of January 1, 2015, SSA no longer provides the Fee Detail Summary with the IRS Form 1099-MISC.

 In the past, we have provided the Fee Detail Summary as a courtesy to representatives, but due to increasing costs associated with processing, printing, and mailing the sheets, we have discontinued this service.With the payments, we provide information to the financial institutions where representatives receive their direct payments.
 We also recommend that representatives retain all detailed claim and authorized fee payment notices from us.
 This will help for an easier reconciliation of the payments at the end of the year.